Honestpuck/jss_tools/README.md

 `groups(computer)` returns an array of the groups the computer is a member of.

-`users(computer)` returns an array containing a dict for each user on the computer.
+`users(computer)` returns an array containing a dictionary for each user on the computer.
 It ignores those whose name begins with '_'.

+`certificates(computer)` returns an array containing a dictionary for each cetificate on the compputer.

+`profiles(computer)` returns an array containing a dictionary for each configuration profile on the computer.

 #### Other JSS records